- Business Advantage

 - Tax Advantage

 Colin Hansen is the President and Chief Executive Officer with AdvantageBC.
 In 1996, he was elected to the British Columbia Legislature and served as Deputy Premier and Minister of Finance from June 2008 to March 2011.
 He also served for almost four years as Minister of Health and three years as Minister of Economic Development, which included responsibility for the 2010 Olympics and the Asia Pacific Initiative.
-He serves on two not-for-profit boards: the Arthritis Research Centre of Canada and the Fraser Basin Council.
-In addition, he is Chair of the Advisory Board for Retirement Concepts and is Chair of the Board of Directors for the Transportation Investment Corporation (a provincial crown corporation).
+He serves on several not-for-profit boards including Arthritis Research Canada, the Fraser Basin Council, Canada-Japan Society of BC, Jack Austin School of Asia Pacific Studies at SFU and the China Council at UBC.
+In addition, he is past chair of the Board of Directors for the Transportation Investment Corporation (a provincial crown corporation).
 Before politics, he was President and Founding Partner of Image Group, BC’s largest promotional products company, and the Vice-President, Finance and Administration for the Asia Pacific Foundation of Canada.

 Jimmy Mitchell is the Vice President of Business Development with AdvantageBC.
 Previously, Jimmy worked in Canada’s Foreign Service, as the Canadian government liaison for the Shanghai World Expo 2010 where he directed the business and trade focused programming plan for the Canada Pavilion.
 He served as a China specialist in political and public affairs roles and oversaw political affairs and bilateral relations for Canada’s Shanghai Consulate from 2005 to 2008, and at the Canadian Trade off ice in Taipei (2000 – 2003).
 He graduated from University of Regina in 1986 with a Bachelor of Fine Arts in Theatre and was awarded a Master’s Degree in Chinese Politics and History from the University of British Columbia in 1995.
 He also spent one year in Chinese-language training at the National Taiwan Normal University.